rcslab/aurora-bench/README.md

 (writes of <64 KiB).
 The result is that FFS will come out ahead in the 4 KiB sync write benchmark.

+**Figure 6**

+The Firefox numbers in the paper were taken using an older version of Firefox whose working set was around 679MB, while the artifact includes a version with a working set of 280MB.
+The overheads of data checkpointing are proportionally lower, while the overhead of metadata checkpointing stays the same (about 3ms).